bentman/PoSHTsToExcel/README.md

 ## Parameters

 - `sequencePath`: Path to an exported task sequence XML.
 - `exportPath`: Path to save the exported Excel file.
-This parameter is optional.
+This parameter is recommended.
 If not provided, the Excel sheet is shown without saving it.
-- `Show`: If set, the script shows the Excel sheet after it is generated.
+- `Show`: [$true|$false] If set, the script shows the Excel sheet after it is generated.
-- `Macro`: If set, the script includes macro buttons to expand/collapse groups in the Excel sheet.
+- `Macro`: [$true|$false] If set, the script includes macro buttons to expand/collapse groups in the Excel sheet.
-- `Outline`: If set, the script groups (outlines) rows in the Excel sheet so they can be expanded/collapsed without the use of macro buttons.
+- `Outline`: [$true|$false] If set, the script groups (outlines) rows in the Excel sheet so they can be expanded/collapsed without the use of macro buttons.
-- `HideProgress`: If set, the script hides the progress bar in the PowerShell window.
+- `HideProgress`: [$false|$true] If set, the script hides the progress bar in the PowerShell window.

 ## Contributions